EminOral3/US-Housing-Price-Prediction/README.md

 # 🏠 US Apartment Rental Price Prediction (DSL Project)

-This project was developed in the **Data Science and Learning (DSL)** course at Politecnico di Torino.
+This project was developed in the **Data Science Lab (DSL)** course at Politecnico di Torino.
 The goal is to predict monthly rental prices of apartments in the United States with minimal error by analyzing listing features.

 ---